-did self-reported hake purchases decrease there relative to control markets, the third column also shows that consumers were about twice as likely (or 8-11 percentage points more likely) to mention to our enumerators, totally unprompted, that they did not buy hake because there was a September ban in place.
+Consumer behavior was also indirectly influenced by the enforcement activity.
+Not only did self-reported hake purchases decrease there relative to control markets, the third column also shows that consumers were about twice as likely (or 8-11 percentage points more likely) to mention to our enumerators, totally unprompted, that they did not buy hake because there was a September ban in place.
 Our enumerators did not ask consumers any questions about the ban, but were instructed to note down whenever a consumer spontaneously mentioned the ban.
 Consumers treated with the information campaign were 15 percentage points more likely to mention the September ban unprompted, so evidently the treatments were at least successful in spreading more information and awareness relative to control areas.

-5.4 Variations in the Design of the Enforcement Strategy
+6.4 Variations in the Design of the Enforcement Strategy

-We experimentally manipulated the enforcement schedule in two dimensions: Predictability and Frequency.
-Table 4 uses the mystery shopper data, and repeats the regression setup of Table 2, except that the enforcement treatment is now sub-divided into areas where the monitoring schedule was either predictable or unpredictable (column 1), or sub-divided into areas where monitoring was conducted at high versus low frequency (column 2).
-These provide direct tests of Predictions (1) and (2) highlighted in Section 3.2.2.
+We experimentally manipulated the enforcement schedule along two dimensions: Predictability and Frequency.
+Table 3 uses the mystery shopper data, and repeats the regression setup of Table 1, except that the enforcement treatment is now sub-divided into areas where the monitoring schedule was either predictable or unpredictable (column 1), or sub-divided into areas where monitoring was conducted at high versus low frequency (column 2).
+These provide direct tests of Predictions [1] and [2] highlighted in Section 3.2.2.